 If you want a last-minute costume the whole family can do together, check out this funny Disney Tourists idea we found at Say Yes.
 Of course, if Disney isn’t your thing, you could go as Star Wars fans, Minecraft fans, Lakers fans, or pretty much anything else your family loves.

-If you happen to have a brown bathrobe and a lightsaber laying around, then you can almost instantly get a young Jedi ready to trick-or-treat.
-We loved this simple Jedi robe sewing pattern at Etsy shop Bayberry Creek too, if you’re the crafty type who has fabric stashed for last-minute projects.
+As long as we’re thinking Star Wars, f you happen to have a brown bathrobe and a lightsaber laying around, then you can almost instantly get a young Jedi ready to trick-or-treat.
+We loved this easy Jedi robe Halloween costume sewing pattern at Etsy shop Bayberry Creek too, if you’re the crafty type who has fabric stashed for last-minute projects.
 Brown felt like this wouldn’t even need to be hemmed, making this one a really quick DIY.

 All you need is some poster board and yellow paint to make these fun emoji costumes from Hello, Wonderful (also at top).
 If the sandwich board style costume seems like it would get a bit annoying for your child while they’re trying to run from house to house collecting candy, you could also make this one by decorating a yellow t-shirt instead.
 So simple — an fun to wear after Halloween is over too!